nsidc/qgreenland/doc/contributor-how-to/how-to-dev-plugin.md

 Use the QGIS GUI to locate the QGreenland Custom directory by going to Settings -> User Profiles -> Open Active Profile Folder.
-Then, navigate to the /.python/plugins directory, echo $PWD and copy the full filpath.
+Then, navigate to the /.python/plugins directory, echo $PWD and copy the full filepath.

-Next symlink the plugin repo to the plugin directory:
+Next symlink the plugin repo to the plugin directory using the filepath from the previous step:
 ```
 ln -s $PWD '/filepath'
 ```